Hemant-29/The_Store_App/README.md

 # E-Commerce Project

+## Important Note!

+When you open the website using this link: the-store-app.vercel.app (specially on the Edge browser), please follow these steps to ensure login functionality works smoothly:

+1. Go to the address bar of your browser.

+2. Click the icon on the left side (usually a padlock or info symbol).

+3. Select "Cookies and site data" or a similar option.

+4. If the "Block third-party cookies" setting is enabled, make sure to disable it.

 ## Overview

 This is a comprehensive E-commerce web application built using modern web technologies.
 The project features both a robust backend and an intuitive frontend, providing functionality for buyers, sellers, and administrators.
 It facilitates product listing, user authentication, and smooth order management.

 ---